 Proof of Financial Resources – Indian students in German universities must have at least €8,700 in possession.
 There are several ways you can prove your financial resources required to cover your studies in Germany, with the blocked account being the most popular.

 Health Insurance Coverage – Health care insurance is mandatory in Germany including Indian students.
 Thus, you need to get health insurance to cover your medical needs in case of emergency in Germany.
 You will have to pursue your student health insurance coverage before enrollment at your university.

 Health Insurance for Indian Students In Germany

-MAWISTA Student is suitable for the following groups of persons:
+The tariff EDUCARE24 by DR-WALTER is suitable for the following groups of people:

 - Foreign exchange students, language students and students participating in university preparatory courses (Studienkolleg)